Chinese developer Country Garden faces fresh offshore payments deadline

 The market is closely watching whether Country Garden, which owns projects across the country, can manage to dodge default again by making payments at the last minute.

-But the developer has not yet paid a $15 million coupon due Sept 17 and another $40 million coupon due on Sept 27, both of which have 30-day grace periods.
+But the developer has not yet paid a US$15 million coupon due Sep 17 and another US$40 million coupon due on Sep 27, both of which have 30-day grace periods.